Earthcomputer/unpick-v3-parser/spec.md

     - For each occurrence of the `/` and `%` operators, validate that if both sides of the operator are integers, the right hand side does not evaluate to 0.
     - Check that every expression in each group does not evaluate to the same value as another expression in the same group with the same scope.
     - Check that every expression evaluates to a value of a compatible type to the group type (see above).
-- Check the existence of target fields and methods.
+- Check the existence of target fields, methods, and annotations.
     - Check that target parameters are not out of bounds.

 ## Application